How to build your latent Markov model -- the role of time and space: Statistical inference for latent Markov models

 Once any of the above models has been chosen as a candidate to be fitted to given data, the corresponding likelihood as given in (\ref{eq:llk}) with its model-specific components can easily be implemented and numerically maximised using standard optimisation routines such as Newton-Raphson methods (subject to well-known technical issues, as comprehensively discussed in \citealp{zucchini2016}).
 The (log-)likelihood evaluation itself typically requires only a few lines of code, as illustrated by the pseudo-code below.
 Four of these lines of code (coloured in grey) are required to avoid numerical underflow (cf.\ Chapter 3 in \citealp{zucchini2016})

 To further simplify this process and, importantly, help users minimise the computational cost of such an implementation, we created the R package \texttt{LaMa} \citep{lama}, which allows for very fast and convenient estimation of all model classes discussed.
 In \texttt{LaMa}, the most time-consuming part of the parameter estimation, namely the (repeated) evaluation of the likelihood function via the forward algorithm, is outsourced to C++, which drastically improves the computational speed.
 Users merely need to specify the three likelihood ingredients, i.e.\ the initial distribution $\boldsymbol{\delta}^{(1)}$, the transition operator $\boldsymbol{\Omega}^{(\tau)}$ and the emission distributions contained within $\mathbf{P}(x_{t_{\tau}})$.
 Additionally, the package contains several helper functions for the various special cases of $\boldsymbol{\Omega}^{(\tau)}$, allowing for convenient and fast computation for example of inhomogeneous t.p.m.s or the matrix exponential.
+Moreover, \texttt{LaMa} is fully compatible with automatic differentiation as implemented in the new R package \texttt{RTMB} \citep{kristensen2024rtmb}.
+The ability to evaluate gradients at the same computational cost as the log-likelihood function drastically reduces the overall computation time, and accurate gradient information allows for much higher precision.
+This renders direct numerical likelihood maximisation even more attractive compared to the alternative approaches, mainly MCMC and the EM algorithm.

+Alternatively, various other R packages exist that can be used to simulate and estimate latent Markov models.
+Many of these packages are motivated by specific data applications, for example for modelling animal movement data (e.g., \citealp{mcclintock2018momentuhmm}) or disease progression based on panel data (e.g., \citealp{jackson2011msm}).
+A comprehensive list of available R packages for HMMs can be found in \citet[][Table~2]{mcclintock2020uncovering} --- except for, {\it inter alia}, the recent R packages by \citet{fHMM} and \citet{michelot2022hmmtmb} --- while \citet[][Table~2]{auger2021} provide a list of possible R packages for fitting SSMs to data.
+In contrast, only a few R packages currently include methods for simulating and estimating MMPPs (i.e.\ only without marks), including \texttt{ppdiag} (\citealp{ppdiag}; only simulation) and \texttt{hiddenMarkov} \citep{HiddenMarkov}.